ir-lab/intprim/README.md

 To install this library, download the package and in the root directory run:

 python setup.py build_ext install --user

-This project is licensed under the MIT license, included in this directory.

 ## Feedback
 Questions or comments may be directed to Joseph Campbell at <jacampb1@asu.edu>, Simon Stepputtis at <sstepput@asu.edu>, or Heni Ben Amor <hbenamor@asu.edu>.